The Washington Chorus: Projects through COVID-19 Pandemic

 Although 20+ in-person concerts and special appearances were forced to be cancelled due to the COVID-19 pandemic, The Washington Chorus remained active with special virtual programming, including the annual Candlelight Christmas concert.

 On November 14, 2020, the Chorus premiered “Cantata for a More Hopeful Tomorrow,” a work for virtual chorus composed by Damien Geter and set to a 25-minute short film directed by filmmaker Bob Berg.
 The film tells a covid-era love story centered on an elderly Black couple separated by the virus, and the music is modeled after Bach's redemptive “Weinen, Klagen, Sorgen, Zagen” cantata (BWV 12).
 Nearly 40 Chorus members appear through green-screen and more than 100 lent their voices to the recording.

 The Chorus also launched the Cause For Song marketplace, a digital music platform which specializes in custom, musical dedication videos for any occasion.
-The platform features Chorus singers, staff, as well as guest artists including Nicholas Phan, Metropolitan Opera soprano Aundi Marie Moore and Sister Cities Girlchoir.
+The platform featured Chorus singers, staff, as well as guest artists including Nicholas Phan, Metropolitan Opera soprano Aundi Marie Moore and Sister Cities Girlchoir.